grant-king/ML_progress/log.md

 **Today's Progress:** Continued with NLP Fundamentals and Supervised Learning at DataCamp.

 **Thoughts:** Researching remote contract jobs, signed up with freelancer as it seems like a slightly easier site to find relevant job postings, compared to upwork.

+Day 67: September 6, 2018

+**Today's Progress:** Continued with Supervised Learning at DataCamp.
+Followed tutorial and published a simple app to Google Cloud Platform.

+**Thoughts:** Trying to figure out a way to publish app using script in Transcription repository as a test.
+GCP was easy enough when following the tutorial but I will look elsewhere for something that is more straightforward for this simple project.
+Google Cloud seems like it would be a great option for hosting a large project that requires significant resources.

+**Link to work:**
 <!---

 Day x: September x, 2018